ex1duz/2dunitygame/README.md

 <br>

 ### How to download and use this Unity source code on Github in your Unity editor/software? <a name = "howtodownloadanduse"></a>

-Tbh just follow this vid instructions

-I was super confused at first when the game scene is empty and i thought i was miasing a folder or sth.
-Turns out you just need to go to the scenes folder and click on the sample scene to reopen your game scene, with other tour gameobjects in it, without having to reimport all manually, which I almost wanted to do.
-All you need is the most important 3 folders assets of other ppls Unity project/game package and projectsettings folder to repoen other ppls uni5y project/game on github.
-You don't need any other folders.
-Just open the game 'scene' file in the 'asset', 'scene' folder in Unity editor then you should see their game visually in the unity editor.
+Honestly, the 'How to import GitHub projects into Unity!'
+Youtube video by Unity Hero (link: https://www.youtube.com/watch?v=I9QK_2QW9W8) explains very clearly step by step on how to download and use a Unity source code on Github in your Unity editor/software.

+Initially, I managed to re-download and re-import this 2D Unity game from this 2D Unity game Giithub repository.
+However, when I re-opened the re-imported 2D Unity game in the Unity editor/software, I was super confused when the game scene in the Unity editor/software is empty and i thought I might have been missing an important folder that I should have uploaded into this 2D Unity game repository from my original 2D Unity game folder from the Unity editor/software in my computer.

+However, it turns out, which this Youtube video showed me, is just that I needed to go to the 'Scenes' folder within the 'Assets' folder in the Unity editor/software, and click on the default 'Unity scene' file titled 'SampleScene' to re-open the original game scene visually in the game view in the Unity editor/software, with all my GameObjects and C# scripts placed at where they should be as the original 2D Unity game's copy, without having to re-add them all manually, which I almost wanted to do 😢.

 *Source(s):*
 + https://www.youtube.com/watch?v=I9QK_2QW9W8 (Unity Hero) (Youtube video labelled 'How to import GitHub projects into Unity!' by Unity Hero)